-Our selling expenses increased by 21.5% from \$43.9 million for the year ended December 31, 2022 to \$53.4 million for the year ended December 31, 2023, primarily due to the expansion of our China oncology commercial team and increased marketing activities.
-Selling expenses as a percentage of our revenue decreased from 10.3% to 6.4% across these periods, primarily due to the new revenue from Takeda.
+Our selling expenses decreased by 8.9% to \$48.6 million for the year ended December 31, 2024 from \$53.4 million for the year ended December 31, 2023.
+This was primarily due to a \$3.6 million decrease in selling expenses incurred by our Other Ventures due to lower sales.
+Selling expenses as a percentage of our revenue increased to 7.7% from 6.4% across these periods, primarily due to lower revenue from upfront and milestones which do not have associated expenses.